gtutunaru/tuw-info-vis/README.md

 * Filter the houses (open the filter panel possible using the button on the top left) - the map only shows the selected houses
 * Click on a house to see it's details on the top right corner
-* Change the variable color the houses (in the filter-panel on the bottom)
+* Change the variable encoding the color (in the filter-panel on the bottom)
 * Show some histograms (e.g. price or square feet of the living area) of the selected houses by clicking on the button in the top right corner).
-Note: the visualizations are not always properly drawn, just select and deselect a checkbox of the filter-panel, or blur and unblur an input in the same panel to trigger a redrawing.